Self-organized criticality: Mathematical models

 the convergence of random variables, and cluster formation.
 A continuous model of self-organised criticality is proposed by using tropical geometry.

 Key theoretical issues yet to be resolved include the calculation of the possible universality classes of SOC behavior and the question of whether it is possible to derive a general rule for determining if an arbitrary algorithm displays SOC.

-Self-organized criticality in nature
+In nature

 The relevance of SOC to the dynamics of real sand has been questioned.

 SOC has become established as a strong candidate for explaining a number of natural phenomena, including: